 - 4.1.
-Nothing in this policy is intended to deter legitimate criticism of the school posted within public forum, such as for example on a review website, provided such criticism is fair and balanced and based on truthful experiences.
-However, anyone with a complaint or grievance is advised in the first instance to pursue this through the school's internal procedures, as this will usually be the most effective way to resolve an issue. - 4.2.
-The school will usually respond to such feedback in good faith or challenge the views in a respectful way. - 4.3.
-Where a public post should contain information which is inaccurate or manifestly untrue to unlawfully bring the reputation of the school into disrepute, FSB will pursue all recourses available to it to up to and including legal action against the individual(s) posting the content.
+Nothing in this policy is intended to deter legitimate criticism of FSB posted within a public forum, such as for example on a review website, provided such criticism is fair and balanced and based on truthful experiences.
+However, anyone with a complaint or grievance is advised in the first instance to pursue this through FSB's internal procedures, as this will usually be the most effective way to resolve an issue. - 4.2.
+FSB will usually respond to such feedback in good faith or challenge the views in a respectful way. - 4.3.
+Where a public post should contain information which is inaccurate or manifestly untrue to unlawfully bring the reputation of FSB into disrepute, FSB will pursue all recourses available to it to up to and including legal action against the individual(s) posting the content.